rea-submission/rea-pack/why.md

 ## use three separate repos?

-In the end I have bundled everything under [local](local), but this makes this repository effectively an online clipboard.
+In the end I have bundled everything under [local](local), mostly to meet the formal requirements -- but this makes this repository effectively an online clipboard.
 Since each of these three parts could be implemented differently, they actually belong to three different sub-projects.

 ## use Gitlab?